DCPUTeam/DCPUToolchain/docs/sources/kernels/writing/stubapi.rst

 Standard API (stubapi)
 ==================================

-In order for a given peice of code to link against almost any kernel, there must be a consistant API in place for performing operations with the kernel.
+In order for a given piece of code to link against almost any kernel, there must be a consistant API in place for performing operations with the kernel.
 While kernel developers may expose more than the minimum set of functionality and may expose functionality beyond the scope of this API, there is a minimum set of functions that